Getting Started With Your Personal Plan

 - Account activation is easy and includes a free 30-day trial.
 You can cancel at any time during your 30-day trial without being charged.
 During the course of your trial, you’re free to change plans to try different features.

-- Secure your account with two-factor authentication.
-Two-factor authentication is a security measure that helps protect you from unwanted access to your account and increases the security of your data.
+- Secure your account with multi-factor authentication.
+Multi-factor authentication is a security measure that helps protect you from unwanted access to your account and increases the security of your data.

 - Learn how to read and understand your DNSimple invoice.